What Is Plagiarism?

 - Council of Writing Program Administrators: “Defining and Avoiding Plagiarism: The WPA Statement on Best Practices”

-- Dartmouth College: “Sources: Their Use and Acknowledgement”
+- Dartmouth College: “Sources and Citations at Dartmouth”

 - Georgetown University: “What is Plagiarism?”